mastodon/documentation/content/en/user/profile.md

 More precisely, Mastodon will validate the link under the following conditions:
 - Since 4.0: the hostname does not change after IDN normalization
+- the link to your Mastodon profile is added to a static HTML page used in your site.
+Websites served via Javascript-heavy content management systems such as StoryBlok often do not include static HTML, but check with your site developer
 - it starts with HTTPS
 - the resolved page contains at least one `a` or `link` tag with a `rel="me"`
 - the `href` attribute on one of those elements is equal to the URL for your Mastodon profile

-Alternatively, validation will occur if the resolved page's *first* link has an `href` value that redirects to your Mastodon profile's URL (such as through a link shortener).
+Alternately, validation will occur if the resolved page's *first* link has an `href` value that redirects to your Mastodon profile's URL (such as through a link shortener).

+If validation succeeds, the link to your website will turn green on your profile page.
+This may take a few minutes even after you deploy the update to your site's HTML.